GrinonBarrett/Taksidos/Placeholder Creature.md

 **Unarmed Attacks**:

- • Slam: The sferkoz may slam a foe it is brawling with.
+ • Slam: The sferakoz may slam a foe it is brawling with.
 This is a melee club attack.

 -----